snatella/wine-runner-sc/README.md

 The builder currently uses Ubuntu 18.04 containers, this is so we can achieve the greatest distro compatibility.
 You can of course change the Dockerfiles to use a newer Ubuntu base image and get newer libraries, but you may find that older distros will struggle to run it.

-_There is a `18.04-dockerfile` branch which appears to produce a working runner based on Ubuntu 18.04 for greater compatibility, it will be merged into master in the near future._
+_There is a `19.10-dockerfile` branch which produces a runner based on Ubuntu 19.10 for newer libraries._

 ## Prerequisites